-Bloomsbury Farm, built by Benjamin Robinson between 1785 and 1790, is one of the oldest surviving privately owned residences and one of a few surviving examples of 18th-century architecture in Spotsylvania County.
-The two-story frame house has especially well-preserved interior woodwork typical of the period.
+Bloomsbury Farm, built by Benjamin Robinson between 1785 and 1790, was one of the oldest surviving privately owned residences and one of a few surviving examples of 18th-century architecture in Spotsylvania County.
+The two-story frame house had especially well-preserved interior woodwork typical of the period.
 Purchased by the Harris family in 1854, the farm was the site of a brief but bloody clash between Union and Confederate troops on the evening of May 19, 1864.
 The Battle of Harris Farm was the last in a series of battles fought near Spotsylvania Courthouse beginning in early May 1864.
 Before and after the battle, the house was used as a field hospital.
 Producing mixed grains throughout the 19th century, Bloomsbury Farm evolved into a successful dairy farm during the early 20th century.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.